 Survey results show the economic slowdown stemming from the COVID-19 pandemic negatively affected surveyed MSMEs' sales throughout Bangladesh.
-The vast majority (95 percent) of MSMEs reported that their sales decreased during COVID-19 compared to a typical year.
-Among these businesses, the majority (68 percent) reported that their sales decreased by more than half of a typical year.
-These findings align with World Bank data showing that Bangladesh's GDP growth decreased by 70 percent from 2019 to 2020, from 8.2 percent growth in 2019 to 2.4 percent growth in 2020.19 tools helped them adapt the COVID-19 environment.
+The vast majority (95 percent) of surveyed MSMEs reported that their sales decreased during COVID-19 compared to a typical year.
+Among these businesses, more than half (68 percent) reported that their sales decreased by more than half of a typical year.
+These findings align with World Bank data showing that Bangladesh's GDP growth decreased by 70 percent from 2019 to 2020, from 8.2 percent growth in 2019 to 3.5 percent growth in 2020.19 reported that digital tools were important or essential to keeping their business running during COVID-19, almost half (49 percent) of surveyed online MSMEs reported that digital payment tools helped them adapt to the COVID-19 environment.
 This indicates that digital payment tools could be an entry point to introduce MSMEs to other digital tools that can help them manage their businesses.
 Especially during the COVID-19 pandemic, stakeholders in the public, private and development sectors might consider how to best support online MSMEs in accessing digital payment tools that are - or could be - bundled with other simple, intuitive, or accessible digital tools.
 This strategy could help increase online MSMEs' familiarity with and understanding of digital tools, which could increase their interest in and willingness to try other digital tools.

 Amidst reported decreases in sales among surveyed MSMEs, there is opportunity to expand MSMEs' awareness and adoption of digital tools.
-Though a small minority (18 percent) of online MSMEs reported that digital tools were important or essential to keeping their businesses running during COVID-19, almost half (49 percent) of online MSMEs reported that digital payment
+Though a small minority (18 percent) of surveyed online MSMEs